chrisgrieser/finder-vim-mode/README.md

 ## Usage Examples
 - `rl`: Duplicate selected file and open the copy.
-- `axw`: Select all files, move them to the other window, close current window.
+- `axq`: Select all files, move them to the other window, close current window.
 - `.f.d.`: Show hidden files, select first hidden file, delete it, hide dotfiles again.
 - `AM`: Select files (but not folders), create a new directory, move selected